ludwig-ai/ludwig/mkdocs/docs/getting_started.md

 - PyYAML

 Ludwig has been developed and tested with python 3 in mind.
-If you don’t have python 3 installed, install it
+If you don’t have python 3 installed, install it by running:

 ```
 sudo apt install python3  # on ubuntu
 brew install python3  # on mac
 ```

-At the time of writing TensorFlow is not compatible with python 3.7, so the suggested version of python for Ludwig is 3.6.
+At the time of writing this document, TensorFlow is not compatible with python 3.7, so the recommended version of python for Ludwig is 3.6.
+You may want to use a virtual environment to maintain an isolated [Python environment](https://docs.python-guide.org/dev/virtualenvs/).

 In order to install Ludwig just run: